 "Steve, when that vote came up you were wrong when you were needed most," Markey told Lynch, saying the law would help provide health care for poor children, seniors and people with pre-existing medical conditions.

 But Lynch said the final version of the bill was flawed for several reasons.
 He said it levied new taxes and gave too much power to insurance companies.

 "It was like a hostage situation where we not only paid the ransom but we let the insurance companies keep the hostages," Lynch said, adding that if elected to the Senate he would not vote to repeal the law but "would vote to fix it."

 Republicans oppose health law

 In their debate, all three Republicans said they opposed the health care law and allow states to set their own health care policies.
-They said health care decisions are best left to the states like Massachusetts, which passed a sweeping health care overhaul in 2006.

 On abortion, Lynch reiterated that he considered himself "pro-life" but did not support efforts to overturn the landmark Roe v.
 Wade decision that legalized abortion, and said he fought for federal funding for Planned Parenthood.
 Lynch then tried to turn the tables on Markey, pointing out that early in Markey’s career he supported a constitutional amendment to outlaw abortion.